IELTS Listening Practice: Selecting Names from a List

 Subscribe for free to get my new IELTS lessons sent to your email inbox.

-Below are two passages on GM foods which require you to answer multiple choice questions.
-The questions are given under the passage but there is also a link to the questions at the end of the first paragraph to allow easy access – look for “Q’s”.
+Below is a reading passage on GM foods which require you to answer multiple choice questions.
 This is a useful exercise to practise reading and build awareness of vocabulary for this topic.

 Farmers have modified their crops for thousands of years by crossing similar species.
 However, modern GM is controversial.
 Critics say the modified crops could “escape” and cross with wild plants, with unknown consequences.
 They also argue that more chemicals are used on some GM fields which may have a negative impact on wildlife.
 And while no study has found GM food to be harmful to humans, opponents say it is too soon to be sure.